AdelMessaoudi-13/EuclidIA/README.md

 ## 🤝 Contribute

-Want to improve or extend EuclidIA?
+Want to improve or extend EuclidIA ?
 Open an issue or a pull request — your contributions are welcome!

 ---